Bel Air, Dundalk & Towson Wills and Estate Planning Lawyer

 Reasons to get your Will and Estate Planning affairs in order typically include:

-- declining health or a serious medical condition;
+- Declining health or a serious medical condition: Who will pay the bills and make decisions?

-Typical basic documents include a Will, Durable General/Financial Power of Attorney, Medical Power of Attorney, and a Living Will.
+Typical basic estate planning documents include a Will, Durable General/Financial Power of Attorney, and Advance Directives (Medical Power of Attorney and a Living Will) .
 If you want to decide who should have access to your medical and financial information, inherit your property, manage your affairs and make decisions for you when you’re not able to, you need these documents.
 A review of Rob Goldman’s Preliminary Estate Planning Questionnaire will help you decide.

 If you want to ensure the people you trust are appointed to serves as guardians of your minor children and manage your money for them as you wish, you need more than a basic Will, – you need trust provisions.